GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 *Attribution:* [“*Available WebGL shapes”*](https://miro.medium.com/v2/resize:fit:1100/format:webp/0*HQHB5lCGqlOUiysy.jpg) *appears in [A Brief Introduction to WebGL](https://medium.com/trabe/a-brief-introduction-to-webgl-5b584db3d6d6), by Martín Lamas.*

-### Homogeneous coordinates and matrix transformations
+### Matrix transformations and homogeneous coordinates
-A [brief overview of the relevant math concepts](https://math.hws.edu/graphicsbook/c3/s5.html) can be found in the online book _Introduction to Computer Graphics_, by David J. Eck.
-Regarding matrix representations, knowledge of the inner structure of the matrices is not required.
-All that’s required is a procedural understanding of matrix multiplication, and a conceptual understanding that matrix multiplication represents geometric transformations.
-Specific APIs for programming matrix operations are not assumed in these notes.
+Below, we explain the two concepts from higher-level math that we'll need, at the level of detail that's required.
+Anyone who is unfamiliar with vectors, or who desires more detailed explanations of the two concepts explained here, may consult an [overview of the relevant math concepts](https://math.hws.edu/graphicsbook/c3/s5.html) in the online book _Introduction to Computer Graphics_, by David J. Eck.

+1. **Matrix representations:** Although we won't be multiplying matrices manually, it will still be helpful to have a procedural understanding of matrix multiplication, which is covered in this [ten-minute YouTube video](https://youtu.be/2spTnAiQg4M?si=Qz-DjwWKN3D9wzQR).
+It will also be helpful for you to know that matrix multiplication represents geometric transformations.
+For example, if you want to rotate the point $(1, 1)$ around the origin in the plane, you can accomplish this by multiplying a vector with components `[1, 1]` by a _rotation matrix_.
+It's not necessary to know how to define matrices for rotations or other transformations; it's enough to know that multiplying by a matrix accomplishes a transformation.
+Specific APIs for programming matrix operations are not assumed.

+2. **Homogeneous coordinates:** Homogeneous coordinates are to projective geometry what Cartesian coordinates are to Euclidean geometry.
+This is a very cool idea that allows us to represent not just _linear_ transformations (like scaling, rotating, shearing) via matrix multiplication, but also affine transformations (like translations), and even perspective projections (which make distant objects appear smaller).
+This is accomplished by including one extra coordinate, allowing us to represent both _points_ (which can be translated) and _directions_ (which cannot).
+It works as follows.
+When `w` is `0` (nothing), translation vectors cannot attach to anything, so `[x, y, z, 0]` represents the _direction_ `[x, y, z]`.
+When `w` is `1`, the translation vectors can attach to the extra coordinate, so `[x, y, z, 1]` represents the _point_ `[x, y, z]`.
+When `w` is a general nonzero value, the vector `[x, y, z, w]` represents the 3D point `[x / w, y / w, z / w]`.

 ### Overview of coordinate systems
 It’s enough to understand the significance of each source and target space, from local to screen space, and to know the sequence of transformations between them.
-For the relevant context, see [Projection and viewing](https://math.hws.edu/graphicsbook/c3/s3.html) in Eck, or [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems) in the online book _Learn OpenGL_, by [Joey de Vries](https://joeydevries.com/#home).
+The diagram below contains the essentials.

 <img
   width="800"